grscheller/scheller-linux-archive/grok/Python/packaging_example/README.md

 packaging worlds to the Python world.
 It harnesses Pipfile, pip, and virtualenv into one single command."

-Therefore, I am replacing the above PyPA tutorial with a [Pipenv Guide](https://realpython.com/pipenv-guide/) by Alexander VanTol from the [Real Python](https://realpython.com/) website.
+Therefore, I am replacing the above PyPA tutorial with the [Pipenv Guide](https://realpython.com/pipenv-guide/) by Alexander VanTol from the [Real Python](https://realpython.com/) website.